kylenod/ITFDN-Mod07/docs/index.md

 ```
 Listing 7

 When users provide an input, I first check to see if the string matches any “quit” words.
-I then raise the custom StopError, which prints the string from the Exception and breaks the loop.
+If it does, it raises the custom StopError, which prints the string from the Exception and breaks the loop.

 Next, I cast the input as an integer.
 If the input string cannot be cast as an integer, it will automatically raise a ValueError and go to the exception clauses for ValueError.
-If the input is an integer above 5, it was reach the ValueTooLargeError.
+If the input is an integer above 5, it will reach the ValueTooLargeError.
 Note that for the custom classes, the errors must be manually raised through logic built into the program.

-If none of the exceptions are raised, the program goes to the else clause and executes one of the menu functions.
+If none of the exceptions are raised, the program goes to the else clause and executes one of the menu tasks.

 #### Exception Handling Research
 I found two sites that were particularly helpful for learning about exception handling: